TRENT-OS/test_tls_api/README.md

 ## Overview

-Provide tests for the SEOS tls API
+Provide tests for the OS tls API